How to fly safely a year into the pandemic - KESQ

 “Vaccinated people could potentially still get COVID-19 and spread it to others,” according to the CDC, as respiratory droplets fall onto surfaces or float in the air.
 “We’re still learning how well COVID-19 vaccines keep people from spreading the disease,” the agency added.

-Early in the pandemic, according to a CDC investigation, an unmasked passenger with no symptoms infected 12 fellow business class travelers, two people seated in economy and one crew member on a 10-hour international flight.
+Early in the pandemic, according to a CDC-published study, an unmasked passenger with no symptoms infected 12 fellow business class travelers, two people seated in economy and one crew member on a 10-hour international flight.

 Last summer, 13 asymptomatic people on an international flight into Ireland infected another 46 people in six regions of the country, despite some use of masks on the plane.
 And in September, nine people tested positive after a flight from India to New Zealand, despite the fact that masks were mandatory on the plane.

-“The risk for on-board transmission of SARS-CoV-2 during long flights is real,” the CDC investigation stated.
+“The risk for on-board transmission of SARS-CoV-2 during long flights is real,” one investigation stated.
 “Long flights not only can lead to importation of COVID-19 cases but also can provide conditions for superspreader events.”

 Still, a Harvard University report released last October concluded the risk of catching Covid-19 on an airplane is rare, as long as people are masked, the airport uses safety precautions and the planes have installed HEPA, or “high efficiency particulate air” filters.
 The HEPA filters are rated to remove 99.97% of dust, pollen, mold, bacteria and other airborne particles with a size of 0.3 microns.
 Covid-19 is thought to be between 0.06 to 1.4 microns.

-Note: A previous version of this article incorrectly extrapolated vaccine efficacy and the probability of becoming infected with Covid-19 aboard airplanes.
-The risk is much lower than stated in the original version.
-A previous version of this story incorrectly referred to a CDC-published study as an investigation.